visionect/assignments/qa/README.md

 - Docker

 ### 3. Implementation Details
+- Add screenshots or video recording of failed tests
+- Implement a simple HTML report generator for test results
 - Use Playwright's Python API to interact with the web page
 - Implement appropriate wait strategies to ensure elements are loaded before interacting with them
 - Use assertions to verify the presence of the error message